farukh-javed/farukh-javed/README.md

 ## Hi 👋, I'm Farukh

 - 🌱 I’m currently working as an AI Engineer intern.
-- 💻 **Web Scraper**: Proficient in web scraping using Python tools like BeautifulSoup and Selenium.
+- 💻 Web Scraper: Proficient in web scraping using Python tools like BeautifulSoup and Selenium.
 - 🌱 I’m currently learning AI/ML technologies like LLMs, LangChain, and web frameworks like Django and FastAPI.
 - 💬 Ask me about Python, web scraping, and AI/ML.
 - 📫 How to reach me: [Your Email or LinkedIn Profile Link]